ithaaswin/CI-CD-Pipeline/README.md

 <a name = "deployment_tag"></a>
 ## iTrust deployment job spec

-* The [build.yml](/yaml/build.yml) has the job - itrust-deploy which is responisble to create a war file for deploying the iTrust application to the cloud instance.
+* The [build.yml](/yaml/build.yml) has the job - itrust-build which is responisble to create a war file for deploying the iTrust application to the cloud instances of blue and green.
+* We also install npm module and node js in monitor droplet and copy the required scripts into monitor droplet.
-* Once, the war file is generated after succesful build and been located, the dependencies such as JRE, JDK, Maven, Apache, npm, mysql are installed and the respective commands are defined in the [build.yml](/yaml/build.yml) file.
+* Once, the war file is generated after succesful build and been located, the dependencies such as tomcat JRE, JDK, Maven, Apache, npm, mysql are installed and the respective commands are defined in the [build.yml](/yaml/build.yml) file.
+And the war is copied to the cloud instances blue and green droplets.

 ```bash
 pipeline build deploy inventory itrust-deploy build.yml